-OMRON shall not be responsible for conformity with any standards, codes, or regulations that apply to the combination of products in the customer's application or use of the products.

-At the customer's request, OMRON will provide applicable third party certification documents identifying ratings and limitations of use that apply to the products.
-This information by itself is not sufficient for a complete determination of the suitability of the products in combination with the end product, machine, system, or other application or use.
+Omron Companies shall not be responsible for conformity with any standards, codes or regulations which apply to the combination of the Product in the Buyer's application or use of the Product.
+At Buyer's request, Omron will provide applicable third party certification documents identifying ratings and limitations of use which apply to the Product.
+This information by itself is not sufficient for a complete determination of the suitability of the Product in combination with the end product, machine, system, or other application or use.
+Buyer shall be solely responsible for determining appropriateness of the particular Product with respect to Buyer's application, product or system.
+Buyer shall take application responsibility in all cases.